 In terms of cash receipts, the County was the second most lucrative in the State in terms of revenues from nursery, greenhouse, and floriculture generating just under 46 million dollars in 2010.
-The County was the 6th most lucrative in the State in terms of cash receipts for crops (2010) and the 34th
+The

 Actual acreage in agricultural land may be higher than data indicates.